abaer123/Racing-Repository/Courses/Workshops/AI/1_Modern_Development_With_GitLab_AI.md

   ```plaintext
    #define a calculator class for other functions to use
   ```
   * Click enter and then wait a second for the suggestion to come in.
 As you are given suggestions, hit the TAB key to accept them.
-If it ever gets stuck try hitting the space bar or enter.
+If it ever gets stuck try hitting the spacebar or enter.
   * Code suggestions will write a very in depth calculator function and eventually will loop but feel free to stop it after 5 methods.
   * Code Suggestions dosent just work for ruby files either, and it supports multiple languages per project.
 Navigate into the **ai-sandbox/** folder for a list of currently up to date projects.
   * Choose one of the projects and test out code suggestions to write a hello world example or something more advanced.
 Your Instructor will give you time to do this now, but also keep in mind that you have access to the infra for another 48 hours to test what you want.